What’s New In Emacs 24 (part 1)

 scroll a line instead of full screen.

-New property `scroll-command’ should be set on a command’s symbol to
+scroll-command' should be set on a command's symbol toscroll-preserve-screen-position’.

 This is an elisp change that only really concerns people who write elisp packages.
 Basically, it means you can with greater granularity control if a particular movement command is affected by the user-defined setting in